 Overview

-Prosecutions for HIV ‘exposure’ and transmission in Germany are based on existing bodily injury and aggravated assault laws (German Penal Code Articles 223 and 224), following a Federal Supreme Court decision in 1988 that unprotected sex without disclosure was attempted bodily injury.
+Prosecutions for HIV ‘exposure’ and transmission in Germany are based on existing bodily harm laws following a Federal Supreme Court decision in 1988 that unprotected sex without disclosure was prosecutable under these laws.

 People have generally not been prosecuted when condoms have been used.
-In that context, it’s important to note the 2018 case where a German court found a man guilty of an offence for removing a condom midway through sex against his female partner’s explicit request, although neither party was living with HIV.
+In that context, it’s important to note the 2018 case where a German court found a man guilty of a sexual assault offence for removing a condom midway through sex against his female partner’s explicit request (‘stealthing’).
+Although neither party was living with HIV, the case is important as it considers sex with a condom fundamentally different to sex without a condom for the purposes of consent.

-An important ruling by the District Court in Aachen in 2016 appears to have signaled a change to Germany’s approach to HIV criminalisation.
+An important ruling by the District Court in Aachen in 2016 appeared to signal a change to Germany’s approach to HIV criminalisation.
 The case involved a man who had condomless sex with his former female partner (numerous times) without disclosing his HIV-positive status.
 The woman is now also HIV-positive.
 The Aachen ruling found the case was more appropriately considered negligent injury, rather than intentional harm, acknowledging that the accused did not want to infect his partner.
 Until the Aachen case, courts had considered that HIV non-disclosure prior to sex without a condom meant the defendant “considered acceptable” that their partner would acquire HIV, and that intent could be ascribed to their actions.
 The Aachen ruling instead applied a principle of dolus eventualis, which is much closer to the common law definition of ‘recklessness’ than to malicious intent.
+However, subsequent cases have continued to be charged under bodily harm laws, suggesting that this approach has not been universally adopted.

 A 2016 ruling from the District Court in Tiergarten is also important as the judge suggested that gay men in Berlin should bear some responsibility for their HIV acquisition if they don’t ask about their partner’s HIV status and then proceed to have condomless sex.
 In considering a charge of grievous bodily harm, the court found it must consider all factors in a case.
 This case involved two gay men who had sex without ever talking about HIV or having an HIV test.
 Experts presented evidence that in Berlin, one in every eight gay man is living with HIV.
 Both men were part of a group where HIV is prevalent, and everyone knows that one can become infected with HIV without a condom.
 The complainant also had a close friend living with HIV in his close circle of friends and was very familiar with the subject.
 The judge found that in a city like Berlin, a gay man starting a sexual relationship with another man, without asking questions or taking precautions, cannot claim their HIV infection was caused intentionally or negligently, and needs to consider their role as they must realise they are taking a risk.

 The country’s highest profile case involved allegations against a female pop singer, Nadja Benaissa.
 In August 2010, she was found guilty and given a two-year suspended sentence plus 300 hours of community service following complaints from three men that she had unprotected sex with them without disclosing her HIV status.
-One of the men has tested HIV-positive.
+One of the men tested HIV-positive.
 Her very public arrest received international press coverage.
 Until the Benaissa case, only men had been prosecuted.
-In 2010 two further women were prosecuted in Hessen and Hamburg. and in 2014, a 30-year-old female sex worker was sentenced to four years prison and five years of preventive detention for having unprotected sex with several clients, despite there being no allegations of HIV transmission.
+In 2010, two further women were prosecuted in Hessen and Hamburg.
+One of these women, a female sex worker, was sentenced again in 2014 for ‘attempted aggravated assault’ (likely section 224), for what the court described as a pattern of having unprotected sex with clients without disclosing her status.
+The woman was imprisoned for four years, plus an additional five years of ‘preventative detention, despite there being no allegations of HIV transmission.

 Laws